 In a culture where experts are sought after and deferred to, in a country where 99% of women give birth in hospitals, with highly trained obstetricians…where does a doula fit in?

-The role of a doula is unique in that it’s defined at least in part by the individual women we work with.
+The role of a doula is unique in that it is defined (at least partly) by the individual women we work with.

 Some women need physical support, others need emotional support.
 Some women hire a doula as a sort of insurance policy, just in case their birth doesn’t go as planned.
 Others want a doula to help them avoid pain medication or unwanted interventions.
 No two births a doula attends will ever be the same.